Nominations for the 2020 award must be submitted by December 13, 2019 using the form below.

-The 2017 Mary Litynski Award was presented to Dave Piscitello, a long-time anti-abuse advocate who has contributed to DNS security, trained law enforcement, and helped developed the ICANN Domain Abuse Activity Reporting (DAAR) system, among many other achievements.
-The award was presented at the M3AAWG 39th General Meeting in San Francisco on February 21, 2017.
+The 2018 Mary Litynski Award was presented to Dave Piscitello, a long-time anti-abuse advocate who has contributed to DNS security, trained law enforcement, and helped developed the ICANN Domain Abuse Activity Reporting (DAAR) system, among many other achievements.
+The award was presented at the M3AAWG 42tnd General Meeting in San Francisco on February 20, 2018.
 We also applaud the previous M3AAWG Mary Litynski Award recepients who are outstanding individuals dedicated to protecting end-users.

 In 2010 the Messaging, Malware and Mobile Anti-Abuse Working Group (M3AAWG) and the Internet industry as a whole lost a great friend and supporter, Mary Litynski.
 Her dedication, excellence, perseverance and tireless work behind the scenes of M3AAWG helped make the organization the success that it is today.
 She will be deeply missed by us all.